-Throughout lab time, which is about 70% of the collision repair program, students have the opportunity to find their creative flair throughout a number of hands-on projects.
+Throughout lab time, which is about 70% of the collision repair program, students have the opportunity to find their creative flair throughout several hands-on projects.

 Like many of our technical programs, the collision repair industry is constantly evolving with new materials and technologies.
 Understanding the importance of staying on top of current trends and technologies, we continue to improve our curriculum to meet industry standards by staying on top of the changing trends as well as working with a dynamic group of employers and professionals through the college’s advisory board.

 2. We’re Serious About Certifications

 As an I-CAR (the Inter-Industry Conference on Auto Collision Repair) certified program, Rosedale Tech’s collision repair program is geared towards preparing students to obtain meaningful careers in the automotive refinishing industry.

 One way we achieve this is by incorporating I-CAR Pro Level Series certification training into the program.
 Students in Rosedale Tech’s collision repair program have the opportunity to earn the I-CAR Pro Level Series certifications by completing 35 I-CAR certification tests.

 To put that into perspective, many automotive refinishing shops are recognized as I-CAR Gold Class facilities.
 To receive that recognition, technicians working within the shop must reach certain points of certification training to reach the pro level.
 If completed independently, the pro-level courses could cost a technician around $3,000.

 In addition, technicians must complete four collision repair tests to become ASE-certified technicians.
 Before completing the ASE tests, a technician must complete two years of experience.
 Students who complete Rosedale Tech’s collision repair program have an opportunity to use their 16-month education as the required two years of experience.